-The Graduate Studies Committee of MCDB determines whether to recommend students for advancement to candidacy.
+The MCDB Graduate Studies Committee determines whether to recommend students for advancement to candidacy.
 This decision is based upon the performance of the students in the preliminary exam (Checkpoint 1), their individual research rotations, their course work, and their performance as a GSI, if applicable.
-The Graduate Studies Committee will file a report of its recommendations for discussion by the full faculty of MCDB.
-The report will be forwarded to the Chair of the MCDB Department for final action, which would normally lead to candidate status being awarded, beginning in the Fall Term of the second year.
+The GSC will file a report of its recommendations for discussion by the full faculty of MCDB.
+The report will be forwarded to the of the MCDB chair for final action, which would normally lead to candidate status being awarded, beginning in the fall term of the second year.

 A Candidacy Certificate will be issued when it is determined that the student has completed all requirements for the doctorate except for the dissertation.
-In addition, the combined Department and Rackham requirements for Candidacy include:
+In addition, the combined department and Rackham requirements for candidacy include: